tripal/tripal_blast/README.md

 <tr><th>Load BLAST Results into Chado</th><td>No</td><td>Yes</td></tr>
 </table>

-**NOTE: These modules will be combined into a single download available here in the not so distant future.
-You will still have the flexibility to enable either one or the other or both.**
+**NOTE: These modules will be combined into a single download available here in Tripal 4.**

 Future Development
 -------------------
+ - Improvements to XML reader for support of larger result sets
  - The ability to blast against 2+ datasets at the same time
  - Ability to Email user when BLAST is done
  - Automatic cleaning up of BLAST job files after 1 week (make time frame configurable)